 - 1 small crumbled bouillon cube, optional

-3. Tear four 15-inch (40cm) pieces of heavy duty foil.
-Divide marinated steak strips and potatoes on the foil sheets.
+- Tear four 15-inch (40cm) pieces of heavy duty foil.
+Divide marinated steak strips and potatoes on the foil sheets (arrange food on the matte side, the shiny side toward the exterior).
 Drizzle generously with the garlic butter sauce, and season with salt and pepper.

 - Cooking time will largely depend on the size of your potatoes.
 If you like your steak well done, slice it in smaller pieces.
 And the reverse is true: The bigger you cut them, the juicier the steak will be once it's done.
 It is best you use a cut of steak that will stay tender during the cooking process.
 Flank, eye fillet, ribeye, porterhouse, top sirloin...